Momensamir12/Redis-UI-Dashboard/README.md

 # RedisDashboard (UI)

-A lightweight React-based dashboard for interacting with a custom **Redis-compatible server implementation** (built as part of the Codecrafters Redis challenge).
+A  simple dashboard for interacting with my redis implementation (built as part of the Codecrafters Redis challenge).
 The UI provides a simple way to browse keys, inspect values, monitor server stats, and run arbitrary Redis commands.

 ---